 Indeed, another theory says that the Abyssinian originates from the jungles of Southeast Asia – because the gene Ta could only be found in cats living along the coast of the Indian Ocean (between Singapore and Sri Lanka), whilst this same gene could not be found in cats of Egypt and East Africa.
 An exhibit in the Natural Science Museum in Leiden (Rijksmuseum van Natuurlijke Historie), Netherlands, dated 1833/1834, with the plate titled “Patrie, domestica India” looks very similar to the modern Abyssinian cat, and has the same ticked coat as the ruddy Abyssinian.

-It is also believed (and Genealogical research confirms) that after the two world wars of last century population numbers did shrink so few that other breeds were introduced in the Abyssinians to diversify their blood lines.
+It is also believed (and genealogical research confirms) that after the two world wars of last century population numbers did shrink to so few that other breeds were introduced in the Abyssinians to diversify their blood lines.
 Hence how the “long hair” gene was introduced.
 At first breeders appeared to be ashamed of the long haired offsprings and did “hide” them.
 Why this gene was introduced into the Abyssinian gene pool is a subject of much speculation and controversy; nevertheless, it happened, and the result is our beautiful Somali, for which we will be forever grateful!
 In the late 60-ties of last century, Americans but also Australians started to breed these semi long-haired Abyssinians.

 About 10 years later the new breed got recognized (TICA 1979, CFA 1980, FIFE 1981).
 To avoid further controversy with the Abyssinian breeders the name of the new “sub”breed was chosen to become Somali, a neighboring country to Ethiopia (present name of Abyssinia).
 This choice also confirms the close link between both breeds.